EllieChen-Git/TypeScript-Basics/README.md

 let count: number; // Declare variable 'count' is a number

 count = 5;
-count = "aaa"; // VS code will show an error message if you define a non-number value
+count = 'aaa'; // VS code will show an error message if you define a non-number value
 ```

 - Common data types in TypeScript & enum